 - A standard toilet seat won’t sit securely, so you could end up falling into your bucket toilet.

-Luckily, you can now buy special bucket toilet seats which are fitted perfectly.
-Some of the emergency kits we sell include bucket toilet seats.
+Luckily, you can now buy special bucket toilet seats which are fitted perfectly – See on Amazon

 An Even Better Bucket Toilet System

 The two bucket toilet system is very effective, but you can’t always keep the pee separate from the poo (I have a 5 year old kid and am not counting on her being able to switch buckets in the middle of going to the bathroom).

 You can use one 5 gallon bucket as your emergency toilet if you get a urine diverting toilet seat.